-- Want a full day adventure?
+- Want a full-day adventure?
 Consider hiking the Sassolungo Circuit.
 The best views come by heading clockwise around the massif.
-To circle Sassolungo, take Trail No. 527 from the August Friedrich Weg mentioned in hike #2 to Trail No. 525, which connects with Trail No. 526A to Trail No. 526 both mentioned in hike #1.
+To circle Sassolungo, take Trail No. 527 from the August Friedrich Weg mentioned in hike #2 to Trail No. 525, which connects Trail No. 526A to Trail No. 526 both mentioned in hike #1.

-- Neither of the hikes in this post are overly difficult or dangerous, but those less sure on their feet should bring hiking poles for extra support.
+- Neither of the hikes in this post is overly difficult or dangerous, but those less sure on their feet should bring hiking poles for extra support.

 - Pack water and snacks for your hike.
 A convenient place to pick up these items is the Despar grocery store in downtown Selva (Wolkenstein).

 - When hiking the August Friedrich Weg in the afternoon you will have plenty of sun exposure.
 Pack sunscreen lotion and sunglasses.

 - It can be chilly at times during late spring and early fall so be sure to wear a light jacket and pack gloves and a hat.
 For tips on hiking gear and clothing to wear while hiking Sassolungo, access the guide in our South Tyrol Travel Resources.

 - As always, pay attention to the day’s forecast as mountain weather can change quickly.

 - Do not kiss the marmots no matter how much they tempt you.